Jesus Heals and Give Life. AG Adult Sunday School Manual

 Dumpty” has a familiar but tragic ending:

-AIl the king’s horses, and all the king’s men, couldn’t put Humpty together again.”
+All the king’s horses, and all the king’s men, couldn’t put Humpty together again.”
 In the end, Humpty is broken and hopeless despite the best efforts by all the king’s men and horses.

-Jesus is able to put broken people
+Jesus can put broken people

 The Holy Scriptures